RFP Grant Announcement

 - The research proposal must address complications arising after allogeneic HCT or a cellular therapy directed at a disease traditionally treated by HCT.
 The cellular therapy being studied does not have to be given in conjunction with HCT.
 Post-transplant or post-cellular therapy complications are defined as acute and late complications, including relapse.

 - Proposals may describe either clinical or pre-clinical investigations.
 Clinical investigations include observational human research, prospective interventional clinical trials in humans, and ancillary laboratory studies performed in conjunction with a human prospective clinical trial.
-This year, NMDP/Be The Match is particularly interested in studies evaluating strategies to improve outcomes following HLA-mismatched unrelated donor transplantation or cellular therapies involving unrelated donors as well as COVID-19 related complications affecting HCT or cellular therapy recipients.
+This year, NMDP/Be The Match is particularly interested in studies evaluating strategies to improve outcomes following HLA-mismatched unrelated donor transplantation or cellular therapies involving unrelated donors, survivorship or supportive care.
 Pre-clinical investigations include laboratory-based human and/or animal studies designed to test the mechanisms, safety, and efficacy of an intervention prior to or in conjunction with its application in humans.

 - All proposals must have only one principal investigator, the applicant, and no co-investigators.

-- One clinical or pre-clinical proposal will be awarded with a maximum of $400,000 in support over five years.
+- Up to two awards will be made for the Amy Strelzer Manasevit Research Program and depending on the number and quality of proposals received, at least one clinical proposal and one pre-clinical proposal will be awarded.
+Each award is for a total of $400,000 in support over five years.
 Payments will be made in segments: upon receipt of grant, at six-month reporting milestones, and upon receipt of final report.

 - Grant award recipients shall use data, samples, physical collections, and other supporting materials solely for performing the research activities as defined under their grant award.
 Any other proposed use by the grant recipient will require NMDP/Be The Match’s prior written approval.